Coding-with-Callie/coding-with-callie-website/README.md

 ### Request a code review from Callie
 * On the right-hand side of the pull request page will be a section named "Reviewers"
-* Select "Request" at the top of this section, correlating to Callie's Cstoscup GitHub account
+* Select "Request" at the top of this section, then type in Callie's GitHub handle: Cstoscup
 * Click "Create pull request" and Callie will then be notified
 * Callie will leave comments, request changes or approve the pull request
 <p>&nbsp;</p>